Students conduct original research under the supervision of faculty members. The end product is an honors thesis.

 Late submissions receive half credit.
 Submissions handed in after finals week receive no credit.

-By the middle of the fall term, you should have identified a topic and done background research on it.
+By the middle of the fall term, you should have identified a specific topic and done background research on it.

 Length: about 5 pages.